icann/rst-test-specs/README.md

 * [zonemaster-test-policies.yaml](zonemaster-test-policies.yaml) contains the policies that are applied to Zonemaster tests.

 * [Makefile](Makefile) provides a way to generate the build artefacts.
 It uses [gpp](https://logological.org/gpp) to create the YAML file, `perl` a couple of modules to create the JSON file, and [tools/generate-html.pl](tools/generate-html.pl) to render the HTML.
+  * If you don't want to install all the dependencies, but have Docker installed, you can use `docker compose up` to build the YAML, JSON and HTML files.

 ## See Also